JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Analysis techniques used

-I used visual exploratory analysis (EDA) as my primary method for indentifying relationships and trends within the dataset.
+I used visual exploratory analysis (EDA) as my primary method for identifying relationships and trends within the dataset.
 The main focus was on understanding how different factors (such as BMI, age and smoking status) relate to healthcare insurance costs.
 **Methods used:**
 - Boxplots: to show distributions and spot differences between categories (e.g. smoker vs non-smoker).
 - Scatter plots: for exploring continuous variables like age and BMI in relation to charges.